cybersec101/resources/EN_Setting_Security_and_Privacy_Trainer-Resource.md

 			- Software	companies	work	very	hard	to	minimize	the	impact	of	their	software on	performance.

-			- Most	of	the	popular	security	software	providers	(the	kinds	sold	on	those shelves)	only	reduce	performance	by	a	small	amount [^footnote8].
+			- Most	of	the	popular	security	software	providers	(the	kinds	sold	on	those shelves)	only	reduce	performance	by	a	small	amount [Note 8](#note-8).